idaholab/moose/modules/subchannel/doc/content/getting_started/user_notes.md

     id=hindex
     caption=Triangular Lattice subchannel index notation, in a $3$ ring sub-assemly.

+## Pressure boundary condition caveat

+Prongorn-SC's solver is designed to solve for relative pressure: $P_{relative} = P_{absolute} - P_{boundary}$, such that the relative pressure at the outlet boundary is zero.
+The pressure boundary condition is only explicitly used in the calculation of fluid properties.
+The user should be careful to initialize/set the pressure at the assembly outlet to zero (not setting it at all will also define the default value of zero).

 ## Related articles/papers

 Development of a Single-Phase, Transient, Subchannel Code, within the MOOSE Multi-Physics Computational Framework [!cite](kyriakopoulos2022development)